The Alumni Award for Service to Humanity

 What was your proudest UC moment?

-What advice do you have to current students and alumni who want to address needs in their community?
+What advice do you have for current students and alumni who want to address needs in their community?

 Previous Alumni Award for Service to Humanity recipients: